 There are, however, many lawyers who will offer free advice at first, then let you decide later whether you want to hire them for more substantial work, such as days in court.
 Find out from the beginning if you are talking to one of these people, or to one of the many others who might charge for just talking to you on the phone.
-Some States have laws that require lawyers to give estimates of their likely fees (for example, the Legal Profession Act 2004 in New South Wales).
+Some States have laws that require lawyers to give estimates of their likely fees.

 Don't take advantage of those private lawyers who offer advice freely, by expecting them to work for you free of charge.
 If you want them to do substantial work for you, they should be paid.

 Check your entitlement to legal aid, by contacting the legal aid bodies.
 If you are on a low income, you may qualify for legal aid (there is a means test) and will be assigned a Legal Aid solicitor, or in some cases the legal aid body might consider funding a private solicitor.